aummua/MySQL-CRUD-PHP-OOP/README.md

 **Select Example**

-Use the following code to select * rows from the databse using the class
+Use the following code to select * rows from the databse using this class

 ```php
 <?php